ppy/osu-wiki/wiki/Contests/KPMC/2/en.md

 ![KPMC#2 banner](img/banner.jpg)

 The **K-Pop Mapping Contest #2** (***KPMC#2***) was a mapping contest hosted by the #sd_kpop team for the osu!mania and osu!standard game modes, with an aim to promote K-pop songs to a wider audience of mappers and players.
-It was second instalment of the K-Pop Mapping Contest.
+It was the second instalment of the K-Pop Mapping Contest.

 ## Contest schedule